javierarancibia/creative-templates/README.md

 - **No network access required** - All tests use jsdom and mock data
 - **No secrets required** - Workflow is self-contained and simple

-### Viewing CI Results

-After pushing to GitHub:
-1. Go to your repository on GitHub
-2. Click the **"Actions"** tab
-3. View workflow runs and their status
-4. Green checkmark ✅ = All checks passed
-5. Red X ❌ = Linting or tests failed

 ### Local CI Simulation

 To run the same checks locally before pushing: